Maintaining your firearms goes beyond just appearances; it’s about ensuring their peak performance and longevity.

 This is the gun oil that probably everybody’s grandfather had back in the day.
 It was the standard.

-Hoppe’s Traditional Lubricating Oil is a high-quality oil that has been carefully refined to provide excellent lubrication.
+Hoppe’s Traditional Lubricating Oil is a high-quality oil carefully refined to provide excellent lubrication.
 It has a thick consistency, which makes it long-lasting and prevents it from hardening or becoming sticky.

 I keep a few cans of this on my workbench.
-It’s also easy to throw into a range bag and not have to worry about it spilling everywhere.
-The only real downside I have noticed is the smell and that is the sole reason it mostly stays on my workbench.
+It’s also easy to throw into a range bag without worrying about it spilling everywhere.
+The only downside I have noticed is the smell, which mostly stays on my workbench.

-Additionally, it’s not a copper or lead solvent, so you’ll need a different solvent to remove any copper or lead left behind in your barrel.
-All that said, Ballistol is a battle-proven solvent that will work when you need it to.
+It’s not a copper or lead solvent, so you’ll need a different solvent to remove any copper or lead left behind in your barrel.
+All that said, Ballistol is a battle-proven solvent that will work when needed.

 If you’re on more of a budget and want something you can get at most hardware stores, then this is your ticket.
 The following 3 pack is handy.
 Throw one in your range bag, keep one on the workbench, and keep the other in reserve for when the apocalypse arrives.

-Lucas Extreme Duty Gun Oil is a unique combination of oil and petroleum-based additives, carefully blended to create a lubricant that’s ideal for firearms that undergo high volumes of shooting and experience high heat and friction.
+Lucas Extreme Duty Gun Oil is a unique combination of oil and petroleum-based additives, carefully blended to create a lubricant ideal for firearms that undergo high shooting volumes and experience high heat and friction.

-This gun oil is specifically formulated for use with semi-automatic rifles, shotguns, pistols, full-auto firearms, and suppressors.
-It’s designed to resist burning off quickly and provides excellent protection to metal from rust, and moisture, and reduces wear and tear under all shooting conditions due to its polymeric film.
+This gun oil is specifically formulated for semi-automatic rifles, shotguns, pistols, full-auto firearms, and suppressors.
+It’s designed to resist burning off quickly, provide excellent protection to metal from rust and moisture, and reduce wear and tear under all shooting conditions due to its polymeric film.

 If you’re looking for a gun oil that can handle the intense heat and heavy use that many firearms and NFA items undergo, then Lucas Extreme Duty Gun Oil is an excellent choice.